 Users like that the bottle is easy to fill with ice and easy to clean by hand.
 Plus there’s a carrying ring to attach it to backpacks and bags.
 What’s not to love about that?

-What We Like: Built-in straw, great water flow, 50 percent recycled material
+What We Love: Built-in straw, amazing water flow, made of 50 percent recycled material

 Camelbak created this BPA-, BPS-, and BPF-free water bottle to be both leak-proof and spill-proof when opened.
 Available in multiple different colors, it has an easy carrying handle and is safe to be put in the dishwasher.
 If you need a vessel that will get the job done then this is your best bet.

-What We Like: Highly durable, keeps things cold and hot for a long time
+What We Love: Highly durable, keeps things cold and hot for a long time

 Yeti is known for making products that can handle the elements and its water bottle, the Rambler, is no exception.
 The 26-ounce Rambler keeps drinks cold (or hot) for hours and can handle your rough-and-tumble lifestyle whether that means throwing the bottle in a diaper bag or going on a hike.